4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 **d.
 Why is SSL/TLS popular?**

 - SSL/TLS is popular due to its ability to provide **secure communication over the Internet** by encrypting data and ensuring the integrity of transmitted information.

+**e.
+Distinguish b/w SSL/TLS**
+1. **SSL (Secure Sockets Layer):**

+    - SSL was the original cryptographic protocol developed by Netscape to secure communication over the internet.
+    - SSL versions include SSL 1.0, SSL 2.0, and SSL 3.0 (which had vulnerabilities leading to discontinuation).
+2. **TLS (Transport Layer Security):**

+    - TLS is the successor to SSL and was introduced to address the vulnerabilities found in SSL 3.0.
+    - TLS versions include TLS 1.0, TLS 1.1, TLS 1.2, TLS 1.3 (latest version as of my last knowledge update).

+**Key distinctions:**

+- TLS is considered the more secure and modern version.
+- While SSL and TLS share similarities, they are not directly interoperable due to differences in their cryptographic algorithms and protocols.
+- TLS is backward-compatible with SSL, but it's recommended to use the latest versions for security reasons.

+**f.
+For what type of VPN was SSL/TLS developed?**
+- SSL/TLS was initially developed to provide secure communication over the internet for web browsers and servers.
+It was designed to secure HTTP connections, leading to the "https://" protocol widely used for secure browsing.

+**g.
+For what type of VPN is SSL/TLS being increasingly used?**
+- SSL/TLS is increasingly being used in SSL VPNs (Secure Sockets Layer Virtual Private Networks).
+- SSL VPNs provide a secure way for users to connect to a private network over the internet using a web browser.
+They often operate at the application layer and allow secure access to specific applications, services, or resources.
+- SSL/TLS, being the underlying protocol for secure web communication, is well-suited for SSL VPNs.
+This approach provides a user-friendly and versatile way for remote users to access corporate resources securely without the need for specialized client software.

 # Ch3.11: IPSEC

 # Ch4: Secure Networks
 # Ch6: Firewalls
 # Ch10.3: IDS